• Skip to content

 Although cranial osteopathy can be used on anybody, it’s usually done on babies.

-It’s claimed that cranial osteopathy can reduce characteristics of autism.
+It’s claimed that cranial osteopathy can reduce autism characteristics.
 Supporters of the therapy say that the benefits range from small reductions in hyperactive behaviour to major improvements in communication.
+There’s no high-quality evidence that cranial osteopathy changes autism characteristics.

 Where does cranial osteopathy come from?

-Cranial osteopathy was first developed in the early 1900s in the United States, but it’s not clear when cranial osteopathy was first used as a potential therapy for autism.
+Cranial osteopathy was first developed in the early 1900s in the United States, but it’s not clear when cranial osteopathy was first used as a therapy for autistic people.

 The fluid that surrounds our brain and spine is called cerebrospinal fluid.
 Supporters of cranial osteopathy believe that this fluid pulses in a rhythm.
 If bones in the head move or the joints between the bones become restricted, this affects how well the fluid can circulate.
-Supporters believe that this might happen because of problems during pregnancy, birth or other traumas.
+Supporters believe that this might happen because of problems during pregnancy or birth or because of physical traumas.
 They say that this pressure affects the function of the nervous system as well as overall development.
-They also say it causes other problems, including learning disabilities and developmental disorders like autism.
+They also say it causes learning disorders, developmental disorders like autism and other problems.

-Supporters claim that through gentle manipulation of the bones in the head, cranial osteopathy can restore the rhythm of the cerebrospinal fluid and help its circulation.
-When cranial osteopathy is used as an autism therapy, supporters claim that it addresses the neurological dysfunction that causes autism.
+Supporters claim that gentle manipulation of the bones in the head can restore the rhythm of the cerebrospinal fluid and help its circulation.
+When cranial osteopathy is used as a therapy for autistic children, supporters claim that it addresses the neurological dysfunction that causes autism.
+There’s little or no evidence that cranial osteopathy helps autistic children

 What does cranial osteopathy involve?

-Typically, cranial osteopathy involves 30-60 minute consultations over a period of weeks or months.
+Typically, cranial osteopathy involves consultations of 30-60 minutes over a period of weeks or months.
 During these consultations, the practitioner uses gentle touch to manipulate the muscles and bones around the head.

-There’s little or no evidence that cranial osteopathy is an effective therapy for autism.
+There’s little or no evidence that cranial osteopathy helps autistic children.

 Who practises cranial osteopathy?